ls1intum/Artemis/docs/user/lti.rst

         :width: 700
         :alt: Moodle - Add External Tool

 #.
-In the settings for the external tool, you will find a field labeled Resource URL.
+In the settings for the external tool, add an *Activity Name*.
+#.
+Then you will find a field labeled *Tool URL*.
 Paste the previously copied LTI 1.3 Launch URL from Artemis into this field.
 #.
 After entering the URL, click the *Save and Return to Course* button to finalize the addition.
 The linked Artemis exercise should now be accessible directly from the Moodle course.

 .. figure:: lti/moodle_add_external_tool_page.png